sahyayodha/water-level/README.md

 # waterlevel
-finding out the water level sensor output using arduino DONT STEAL THIS CODE
+finding out the water level sensor output using arduino;
+DONT STEAL THIS CODE
 CONTACT ME ON DISCORD/TELEGRAM IF U WANT TO USE MY CODE DISCORD : Neoza#3526